zeek/broker/doc/web-socket.rst

   Identifies the Zeek event.

 ``args``
-  Contains the arguments for the event.
-Usually, this is another ``vector``.
+  Contains the arguments for the event in the form of another ``vector``.

 For example, an event called ``event_1`` that has been published to topic ``/foo/bar`` with an integer argument ``42`` and a string argument ``test``